Rudxain/ideas/software/FaithScript/README.md

 # FS

-A lang based on PHP, JS, and Holy C. Meant as a parody/satire of religious mindsets.
+A lang based on PHP, JS, and Holy C. Meant as a parody/satire of religious/cult mindsets and dogmas.

+I've chosen those langs, because:
 > JS & PHP are jokes that everyone decided to take seriously - (unknown)

-This is reminiscent of most religions.
+Which is reminiscent of most religions.

 ## Features